martincaime/VideogameApp/README.md

-# Project - Videogame App
+# VideogameApp

-Built a web application with React, Redux, Express, PostgreSQL and Sequelize based on RAWR API.
+Videogame App made with React, Redux, Express, PostgreSQL and Sequelize based on RAWR API.